 Wrinkle relaxing injections are a safe and effective way to erase facial lines and wrinkles without surgery and no real recovery time.

-Ophthalmologists and neurologists have used neurotoxin botox injections for years, for the treatment of eye squint and nervous twitching.
+Ophthalmologists and neurologists have used neurotoxin anti-wrinkle injections for years, for the treatment of eye squint and nervous twitching.
 It acts by temporarily putting muscles to sleep.

 There are a number of different options available today for the treatment of wrinkles and facial lines.
 They can be softened, or erased by anti-wrinkle filler injection, chemical peels, laser resurfacing, and even face/brow lifting.
 These procedures treat the effect of repeated use of facial muscles, i.e. the wrinkling, skin creases and lines but not the cause.